rubycocos/gems/flow-lite/README.md

 Use the `-d/--debug` option to turn on debugging or pass in `DEBUG=t` as an environment variable on the command line.

 Helper.
-In your flowfiles you can use the `debug?` helper to to check if debugging is turned on.
+In your flowfiles you can use the `debug?` helper to check if debugging is turned on.
 Example:

 ``` ruby